 SCOR Visiting Scholars Program

 Hosting visiting scientists can have many benefits to host institutions, such as inspiring, motivating, and informing students and faculty, and leading to future collaborations between the visiting scientist and the host institution.
-The program is a partnership, with the host institution providing local accommodation and SCOR paying for airfares and other local expenses, as necessary.
+The program is a partnership, with the host institution often providing local accommodation and SCOR paying for airfares and other local expenses, as necessary.
 The participating scientists donate their time.
-Applicants should already have selected a host institution, but SCOR may potentially help identify hosts before the application is made.
+Applicants should already have selected a host institution; SCOR may potentially help identify hosts before the application is made.

 In 2013, the Global magazine of the University of Delaware included an article about the activities of Visiting Scholar Kurt Hanselmann (Switzerland, 2010 and 2011) in Namibia, which later grew into a Research Discovery Camp.